OlofH2/Before-Fab-Academy/docs/KiCad_and_Roland_MonoFab_SRM_20.md

 Finally, I saved a new Inkscape file with the outline drawing, then selected the drawing of the outline and exported it as PNG.
 Then I also exported the drawing of the circuit as PNG.

+!!!note
+    Check out if the elements you add to Fab.3Dshapes folder are at the right angle.
+If not, rotate the angle on x-axis.

 ![PNG-Circuit](img/Circuit.png)

 ![PNG-Outline](img/Circuit_outline.png)